Nissan Murano: Murano GT-C

+Nissan’s Cranfield-based Technical Centre Europe produced a concept of the Murano called the Murano GT-C. The purpose was to gauge consumer interest in a low-volume performance-orientated version of the first generation Murano.
+The concept featured a raft of performance upgrades over the standard Murano including bigger brakes, revised suspension, exterior styling and a Garret turbocharager that increased power from 234 to 350 PS.
+This enabled the GT-C to achieve a 0 to 100 km/h of 7 seconds, with a top speed of slightly over 225 km/h.
+Referencing its namesake Murano art glass, the GT-C came with a hand-blown glass gearlever.

+Safety

 A full set of airbags, steel-reinforced cabin, and head restraints were safety features designed to protect the interior while VDC, ABS, electronic brakeforce distribution and brake assist were mechanical safety features.
 VDC incorporates a form of traction control.

 The Murano received a crash test rating of five stars in all categories but vehicle rollover (four stars) from the United States National Highway Traffic Safety Administration (NHTSA).